Boeing to make $50 million in payments to 737 MAX crash victims' families

 Boeing’s initial announcement of the $100 million fund was met with anger by some victims’ families, who described the offer as a publicity stunt.

 At the hearing in Washington, Representative Peter DeFazio, chairman of the House Transportation Committee, said he would call Boeing officials to testify at a hearing.
-DeFazio said the committee is in the middle of an in-depth investigation and had just received a “trove” of documents that panel investigators are reviewing.
+DeFazio said the committee was in the middle of an in-depth investigation and had just received a “trove” of documents that panel investigators were reviewing.

-Reporting by David Sheperdson in Washington and Ankit Ajmera in Bengaluru; Writing by Tracy Rucinski and David Shepardson; Editing by Will Dunham and Bill Trott
+Reporting by David Sheperdson in Washington and Ankit Ajmera in Bengaluru; Writing by Tracy Rucinski and David Shepardson; Editing by Will Dunham, Bill Trott and Tom Brown